-On the other hand concentrating provision for non-operational parking in town centres in the form of strategically located car parks available to the general public and with good access arrangements encourages the more efficient operation of commercial centres and at the same time facilitates the formulation and implementation of effective car parking policies and traffic management schemes for town centres.
+Concentrating the provision made for non-operational parking in town centres in the form of strategically located car parks, available for use by the general public and with good access arrangements, both encourages the more efficient operation of those centres and facilitates the formulation and implementation of effective car parking and traffic management strategies.

-The control of town centre parking also allows the Highway Authority to influence strategic transportation issues such as the balance of transportation modes between private, personal and public transport.
+The control of town centre parking also allows the Council, as Highway Authority, to exert more influence over strategic issues such as the modal 'split' between private and public transport.